2020 goal ideas for a productive and meaningful year

 Learn a Skill

 Why is that school is for kids?
 Learning is a lot of fun and can help tremendously with making life feel more purposeful.
-So why not use one of your 19 for 2019 goals for building a skill that you’ve always wanted to learn?
+So why not use one of your 2020 goals for building a skill that you’ve always wanted to learn?

 If going back to college is a little out of your reach, or you just want to do it from the comforts of your home, consider joining Skillshare!
 Skillshare is an amazing online community with over 30,000 online classes and workshops.
 You can learn skills such as: